zulip/zulip/help/self-hosted-billing.md

 ## Free Community plan

 Zulip sponsors free plans for over 1000 worthy organizations.
-The following types of organizations are generally eligible for the free Community plan.
+The following types of organizations are generally eligible for the **Community** plan.

 - Open-source projects, including projects with a small paid team.
 - Research in an academic setting, such as research groups, cross-institutional